The Advisory Board

 Zaruhi Shushanyan joined ACCESS in March 2017 as a Strasbourg-based Project Coordinator for the project ”Promoting the social rights of persons with disabilities by building the capacity of Armenian civil society organisations to engage with the Council of Europe monitoring mechanisms”.
 She previously worked as a Project Officer and later as a Consultant at the International Institute of Social Studies of Erasmus University Rotterdam, after obtaining her MA degree in Development Studies at the same university.
 In 2015, Zaruhi completed an Advanced Master course in International Development at Radboud University Nijmegen.
 She has previously been involved in a number of human rights initiatives and capacity building projects in her home country of Armenia.
 She also worked and volunteered for various regional and international organisations, including the Council of Europe, where she completed a traineeship for the European Commission for Democracy through Law (Venice Commission).
 Zaruhi is fluent in Armenian, English, Russian and French.

 Georgios Klis – Finance Officer

 Georgios Klis joined ACCESS in September 2015 as Finance Officer.
 Prior to joining ACCESS Georgios worked with the Council of Europe, first for the Human Rights for Legal Professionals Programme (HELP), and later for the Communication for Intergation Project (C4I), co-funded by the European Commission and the Council of Europe.
 Georgios holds a BA in International Relations and Modern History from the University of St Andrews and a MSc. in International Political Economy from the London School of Economics and Political Science (LSE).
+In June 2017, he received his LL.M. in International Law from the National and Kapodistrian University of Athens (2015-2017).
 He is fluent in English, Greek and has professional French.